Hans Kippenberger: Red Stormtroopers

 Towards the end of the 1920s, Kippenberger was ordered by the Comintern to create a secret paramilitary wing for the Communist Party.
 In response, Kippenberger created the Parteiselbstschutz, or "Party Self Defense Unit".

 According to Koehler, "World War I veterans taught the novices how to handle pistols, rifles, machine guns, and hand grenades.
 This clandestine training was conducted in the sparsely populated, pastoral countryside surrounding Berlin".

-According to Koehler, members of the Parteiselbstschutz "served as bouncers at Party meetings and specialized in cracking heads during street battles with political enemies".
+Members of the Parteiselbstschutz "served as bouncers at Party meetings and specialized in cracking heads during street battles with political enemies".
 Besides the ruling Social Democratic Party and its paramilitary Reichsbanner units, the arch-enemies of the Parteiselbstschutz were the Stahlhelm, which was the armed wing of the monarchist German National People's Party (DVNP), Trotskyites, and "radical nationalist parties".

-According to Koehler, the Communist Party's Parteiselbstschutz men "always carried a Stahlrute, two steel springs that telescoped into a tube seven inches long, which when extended became a deadly, fourteen-inch weapon.
+The Communist Party's Parteiselbstschutz men "always carried a Stahlrute, two steel springs that telescoped into a tube seven inches long, which when extended became a deadly, fourteen-inch weapon.
 Not to be outdone by the Nazis, these street-fighters were often armed with pistols as well".